Learn how to find low competition keywords with high traffic using these 3 advanced tactics.

 Why are low competition keywords are important to find?

-I work with many websites that don’t have a lot of domain authority so struggle in the search rankings for highly competitive, short tail keywords.
+I work with many websites that don’t have a lot of domain authority, so I struggle in the search rankings for highly competitive, short-tail keywords.

 Domain Authority and Keyword Difficulty

-Domain authority is a metric that measure the quality and number of links to a website.
+Domain authority is a metric that measures the quality and number of links to a website.

-Think of these links like votes from other websites.
+Think of these links as votes from other websites.

-And keywords and search results with high keyword difficulty tend to feature those website with the most links and domain strength.
+And keywords and search results with high keyword difficulty tend to feature websites with the most links and domain strength.

 Why avoid keywords with a large number of searches

-I still need traffic to my website about a particular topic so I have to find low competition and easier to rank keyword opportunities.
+I still need the traffic to my website about a particular topic, so I have to find low competition and easier to rank keyword opportunities.

 I’ll show you 3 ways to find low competition keywords